NAYOON-Github/test/README.md

 ### 3. Hyperparameters

-Key hyperparameters can be configured in the `hparams` dictionary within `main.py`:
+Key hyperparameters can be configured directly in `run.py`.:

 ```python
 BATCH_SIZE = 32